washingtoncie/washingtoncie.github.io/_pages/community-service/refugee-resettlement/esol-programs-for-refugees.md

 One group of four students has been studying twice per week since January of this year.
 They are making great progress!
 They have shown great improvement in their conversational English and have bonded as a class.
 This class is a wonderful opportunity for them to meet and build a sense of community while they develop their English skills.

 In June of 2022, we started a second group of four students, also at the low beginner level.
 These students are already showing promising improvement and dedication to their English-learning goals.

+This program is taught online, so that is accessible to students who do not have easy access to transportation and who have child care constraints.

 **Support**.
 We invite you to [support](/support) our First Steps in English program.
 We know through our contacts with the IRC and others caring for refugees that the need for this type of program is dramatic.
 Most students with this profile have difficulty attending community-based ESOL programs because of family obligations, making the First Steps in English online program the best way they can avoid isolation in their new communities.